alexharri/website/posts/canvas-to-ascii.md

   {"/"}
 </AsciiScene>

 One problem with this grid-like configuration for the sampling circles is that there are gaps.
-Consider `.`, for example.
-It inconveniently falls between the sampling circles:
+For example, `.` falls between the sampling circles:

 <AsciiScene alphabet="six-samples" showGrid showSamplingCircles fontSize={150} rows={1.4} cols={1.8} hideSpaces>
   {"."}